High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

-These conditions guarantee that the random field $\bigl(X(\bt),\, \bt\in \ambient\bigr)$ in \eqref{e:id.field} is well defined.
+These conditions guarantee that the random field $(X(\bt), \bt \in \ambient)$ in (\ref{eidfield}) is well defined.

-A particularly simple, but rather useful, example of this setup is studied in Section \ref{sec:examples} below, when $X$ is a moving average random field.
-In this example both $\gamma$ and $\beta$ components of the generating triple vanish, so, in particular, the random field has no Gaussian component.
+A particularly simple, but rather useful, example of this setup is studied in Section~\ref{secexamples} below, when $X$ is a moving average random field.
+In this example, both $\gamma$ and $\beta$ components of the generating triple vanish, so, in particular, the random field has no Gaussian component.
 Furthermore, $S=\reals^{d}$, the control measure $m$ is Lebesgue, and the local L\'evy measures $\rho(\bs,\cdot)$ are independent of $\bs$.
-Finally, the kernel function $f$ is of the form $f(\bs,\bt)=g(\bs+\bt)$ for some suitable $g$, and so the random field is given by \beq X(\bt ) = \int_{\reals^{d}} g(\bs +\bt)\, \mu(d\bs), \quad \bt\in \ambient \subset \reals^{d}\,. \eeq The random measure $\mu$ has, in this case, the stationarity property $\mu(A)\equalinlaw \mu(\bt +A)$ for all Borel $A$ of a finite Lebesgue measure and $\bt\in\reals^{d}$, which immediately implies that a moving average random field is stationary.
-An impatient reader, who already wants to see results without wading through technicalities, might want to now skip directly to Section \ref{kernels:subsection} to see what our results have to say for moving averages.
+Finally, the kernel function $f$ is of the form $f(\bs,\bt)=g(\bs +\bt)$ for some suitable $g$, and so the random field is given by

+The random measure $\mu$ has, in this case, the stationarity property $\mu(A)\equalinlaw\mu(\bt+A)$ for all Borel $A$ of a finite Lebesgue measure and $\bt\in\reals^{d}$, which immediately implies that a moving average random field is stationary.
+An impatient reader, who already wants to see results without wading through technicalities, might want to now skip directly to Section \ref{kernelssubsection} to see what our results have to say for moving averages.

-Returning to the model \eqref{e:id.field}, note that it has been defined in considerable generality, so as to allow for as wide a range of applications as possible.
+Returning to the model (\ref{eidfield}), note that it has been defined in considerable generality, so as to allow for as wide a range of applications as possible.
 For example, we retain the Gaussian component of the random field $X$.
 However, the tail assumptions imposed below will have the effect of ensuring that the Gaussian component will not play a role in the geometric structure of high level excursion sets.